VGzsysadm/Python-SSL-checker-Zabbix/README.md

 ```

 ###### This script is a modification from  gdamjan/ssl-check.py - https://gist.github.com/gdamjan/55a8b9eec6cf7b771f92021d93b87b2c
-###### Ready for Zabbix.
+###### Configuration for Zabbix.
 ###### It works specially for SNI certificates like cloudflare, other type of certs should work too

-Drop the script at /usr/lib/zabbix/externalscripts
+Place the script at /usr/lib/zabbix/externalscripts/

-Grant ownage to zabbix user and chmod 755
+Grant ownage to zabbix user and group and chmod 755 the script.

 Import the template